Catherine-Queenan/1800_202330_BBY15/README.md

-├── homepage.html            # homepate HTML file, after users log in, this page will display for main features ├── favourites.html          # favourites HTML file, this page shows the park that users favourite ├── parklist.html            # parklist HTML file, this page shows all the parks that stored in Firebase ├── eachPark.html            # eachPark HTML file, this page ├── review.html              # review HTML file, this page is for users write reviews to each park ├── thanks.html              # thanks HTML file, this page will show up after submitting the reviews or posts, let users know they successfully submitted
+├── homepage.html            # homepate HTML file, after users log in, this page will display for main features ├── favourites.html          # favourites HTML file, this page shows the park that users favourite ├── parklist.html            # parklist HTML file, this page shows all the parks that stored in Firebase ├── eachPark.html            # eachPark HTML file, this page shows the information of specific park ├── review.html              # review HTML file, this page is for users write reviews to each park ├── thanks.html              # thanks HTML file, this page will show up after submitting the reviews or posts, let users know they successfully submitted
-├── map.html                 # map HTML file, this page shows the map using mapbox api ├── modal.html               # modal HTML file,
+├── map.html                 # map HTML file, this page shows the map using mapbox api ├── modal.html               # modal HTML file, this page implements in the map.html for the prompt asking which pup you bring with
 ├── allPosts.html            # allPosts HTML file, this page shows all the posts submitted from users ├── report.html              # report HTML file, this page shows a form for users to submit the reason they want to report ├── pupprofileList.html      # pupprofileList HTML file, this page shows all the pup profiles created by users